zhufucdev/Hook/How_To_Create_Plugin.md

 **Note:** The Hook API hasn't been fully constructed yet.
 Changes expected.

-Head to [The Hook API](The_Hook_API.md) for detailed documentation.
+Head to [The Hook API](The_Hook_API.md) for detailed documentation

 ## Step3: Debugging
 Refering to the api, you should finish your first attempt and load the testing plugin to the app.
 To do this, not hurry to pack.
-Instead, enable the DeveloperMode and the plugin will be allowed to load directly from the folder.
+Instead, enable the DeveloperMode and the plugin will be allowed to load directly from the folder

 ![Enabling DeveloperMode](Images/EnableDeveloperMode.png)

-If you do not see expected behavior, you can change any code and save the file.
-Modifications will be applied to the plugin dynamically.
+If you do not see expected behavior, you can change any code and save the file Modifications will be applied to the plugin dynamically

 ## Step4: Packaging
 After debug is completed, you can either turn off DeveloperMode, or uninstall the debugged plugin.
 Then, simply compress the whole folder containing the plugin code as a zip file, and install it to Hook.
-After a brief test, you should get the same behavior as expected.
+After a brief test, you should get the same behavior as expected